guycipher/k4/README.md

 - Background flushing and compaction operations for less blocking on read and write operations
 - Easy intuitive API(Get, Put, Delete, Range, NRange, GreaterThan, GreaterThanEq, LessThan, LessThanEq, NGet)
 - Iterator for iterating over key-value pairs in memtable and sstables with Next and Prev methods
-- Periodic pager syncing to disk.
-Every 24576 writes the system will sync the pager to disk or escalate synchronization every minute.
+- Periodic pager write syncing to disk.
+Every 24576 writes or every minute the system will flush the file system's in-memory copy of recently written data to disk.
 - No dependencies

 ### C Library and FFIs